bbferka/rs_run_configs/README.md

 # rs_run_configs
-A collection of aggregate analysis enginges, config files and launch files for various configurations of RoboSherlock
+A collection of aggregate analysis enginges, configuration files and launch files for running RoboSherlock